 To keep an eye on weather forecasts and make sure you’re prepared, download the Bureau of Meteorology’s (BOM’s) weather app.
 If you look up at the stars at night and wonder what constellations you can see, download the free StarWalk app, which tells you what’s what.

 Because caravan parks are privately run, it will cost money to stay in one overnight.
-However, gaining access to shower blocks, power and laundry facilities may be worth the small cost, especially in bushfire-affected communities that would benefit from the business.
+However, gaining access to shower blocks, power and laundry facilities may be worth the small cost, especially in small communities that would benefit from the business.

 Don’t drive drowsy